Nigeria in criminal environmental situation - Nnimmo Bassey - THE AUTHORITY NEWS

 He added that “besides the polluted air that Nigerians must breathe, there is also extensive water pollution.
 High levels of toxic chemicals including heavy metals and pesticides have been recorded in Nigerian water resources.

-Recalled that Naagbanton was a man who lived to protect the environment and engaged in non violence fight for human rights.
+It would be recalled that Naagbanton was a man who lived to protect the environment and engaged in non-violence fight for human rights.